BÖRGESON LAB

 Aarhus University

-Saeideh is an MD with a fellowship in diabetology with almost a decade of clinical practice in management of diabetes and other chronic cardiometabolic conditions.
-In 2014, she joined department of Health Services & Systems Research (HSSR) at Duke-NUS Medical School in Singapore where she joined a research group with an interest in hypertension and cardiovascular disease risk attenuation strategies in south and southeast of Asia.
-Later in 2021, Saeideh joined Börgeson lab where she contributed to the bench and bedside research activities of ANKRD1, FAINT 1& 2 and RESOLVE projects.
-She is currently a PhD student in biomedical science department hosted by Börgeson lab where she will study role of inflammation in cardiometabolic diseases in collaboration with Steno diabetes Centre.
+Saeideh, an MD with a fellowship in diabetology, has nearly a decade of clinical experience in managing diabetes and cardiometabolic conditions.
+She joined Duke-NUS Medical School (Singapore) in 2014, focusing on hypertension and cardiovascular risk in South and Southeast Asia.
+In 2021, she joined the Börgeson lab, contributing to ANKRD1, FAINT 1 & 2, and RESOLVE projects.
+Now a PhD student in biomedical science at Börgeson lab, she studies inflammation in cardiometabolic diseases in collaboration with Steno Diabetes Centre.

 Alumni